shuhaimiao/RAG-Forge/README.md

 - Pull the required Docker images for Milvus and Ollama.
 - Build the custom application container.
 - Start all the services.
-- The first time you run this, the `start.sh` script inside the `app` container will automatically download the `nomic-embed-text` and `llama3` models.
+- The first time you run this, the `start.sh` script inside the `app` container will automatically download the `dengcao/Qwen3-Embedding-0.6B:Q8_0` and `qwen3:1.7b` models.
 This might take some time depending on your internet connection.
 - It will then run the data ingestion script to populate the Milvus vector database.

 **2. Access the Application:**